-KCD facilitates landowner participation in the Conservation Reserve Enhancement Program (CREP) in partnership with the US Department of Agriculture (USDA), Natural Resource Conservation Service (NRCS), and the Washington State Conservation Commission (WSCC).
+KCD facilitates landowner participation in Conservation Reserve Enhancement Program (CREP) in partnership with US Department of Agriculture (USDA), Natural Resource Conservation Service (NRCS), and Washington State Conservation Commission (WSCC).

 - CREP is funded jointly by USDA Farm Service Agency (FSA) and Washington State.

 - KCD and USDA NRCS provide landowners with technical assistance to design, install, and maintain buffers designed according to NRCS standards.

 - Land must currently be farmed or marginal pastureland suitable for farming.

 - Must be adjacent to a salmon or steelhead-bearing creek, river or stream.
 Eligible streams can be found on Washington State Conservation Commission’s CREP page.

 - Land must not be currently functioning as a forested riparian buffer.